arkdan/EventNotification/README.md

 }
 ```

-To send an instance of `A` to all interested observes,
+To send an instance of `A` to all interested observers,

 ```
 extension A: Event {}